dark-1-games/GKNativeExtensions/README.md

 Keep in mind that the native code may return at odd times during execution, so it is a good idea to have a piece of code to wait for the next Update() call to make sure all unity data structures are available, something like [this](https://gist.github.com/Fireforge/3c7003794dcd804e135cac3822f78416) does the job nicely.

+Another important thing to note is - this requires the use of the iCloud entitlements in your app, and requires an iCloud container.
+Set it up in the capabilities section of your XCode project.